sassoftware/viya4-monitoring-kubernetes/samples/external-alertmanager/README.md

 3. Define a service that points to the Alertmanager instance that you want to use.

-4. Edit `alertmanager-endpoint.yaml` to point to the existing Alertmanager instance, then deploy the yaml file to the monitoring namespace:
+4. Edit `alertmanager-endpoint.yaml` to point to the existing Alertmanager instance.

+5. Deploy the yaml file to the monitoring namespace:

 ```bash
 kubectl apply -n monitoring -f $USER_DIR/alertmanager-endpoint.yaml
 ```

-5. If you changed the service name `my-alertmanager`, make the same change to your copy of `user-values-prom-operator.yaml`.
+6. If you changed the service name `my-alertmanager`, make the same change to your copy of `user-values-prom-operator.yaml`.

-6. Deploy monitoring using the standard deployment script:
+7. Deploy monitoring using the standard deployment script:

 ```bash
 monitoring/bin/deploy_monitoring_cluster.sh